AdobeDocs/pass.en/help/accountiq/operation-affecting-user-segment.md

 +++Programmer- Target segment

-The **Segment** here defines the users who will be operated on by this operation; or the sample group for your operation.
-The default segment is the **segment** you selected using [segment and timeframe panel](/help/accountiq/howto-select-segment-timeframe.md) on main reports or dashboards page in step 1 above.
+The **[!UICONTROL Segment]** here defines the users who will be operated on by this operation; or the sample group for your operation.
+The default segment is the **[!UICONTROL segment]** you selected using [segment and timeframe panel](/help/accountiq/howto-select-segment-timeframe.md) on main reports or dashboards page in step 1 above.

 <!--* The first segment entry in the **Segment** section, by default, shows the **segment** you selected in the step 1.